xhcoding/Nucleus/README.md

 plugins to disable modules that they replace the functionality of), and providing a simple and rich API, Nucleus is an elite plugin for providing simple server tasks, and an essential addition to your server!

 Nucleus is being actively developed for Sponge API 7.
-Sponge API 5 and Sponge API 6 are in LTS and are receiving primarily bug fixes.

 The current active branches are:

-* sponge-api/7 (this branch - development - 1.12.2+)
+* sponge-api/7 (this branch - 1.12.2+)
-* sponge-api/6 (MC 1.11.2)
-* sponge-api/5 (MC 1.10.2)

 ## Contributions